puurpl/onioNS/README.md

 1. **Leveraging Unstoppable Domains**
    - We store records on the UD name service, which operates on various TLDs (e.g. `.crypto`, `.blockchain`, `.x`, etc.).
-   - For an up-to-date list of UD’s TLDs, see their repo:  (there is one somewhere on their GH)
+   - For an up-to-date list of UD’s TLDs, see their repo:  (there is one somewhere on their GH - update this with exact link)
      [Unstoppable Domains Supported TLDs](https://github.com/unstoppabledomains)
    - Each UD name can contain references (via DNS-like records) to:
      - **Onion addresses** (i.e., the Tor `.onion` domains)